marcotoronto/rdm-test/content/01_file_naming.md

 ## *3*{: .circle .circle-yellow} Plays Well With Default Ordering

+Goal
+{: .label .label-green }

-*Goal*: The names should start with the element that is used to order the files and keep versions at the end.
+    - The names should start with the element that is used to order the files.
+    - Keep versions at the end.

-- Decide the beginning of the file name according to how you want to sort and search for your files
+Decide the beginning of the file name according to how you want to sort and search for your files
 - When using a sequential numbering system, use **leading zeros** to make sure files sort in sequential order. e.g. 001, 002, 010, 011 ....100,101 ...
 - Order elements from general to specific to make searching easier
-- Versions: should be used as the last element
+Versions: should be used as the last element
 - Use ISO 8601 standard for dates: **YYYYMMDD** or **YYYY-MM-DD**
 - For version numbers, use at least two digits with a leading zero (e.g. v0)
 - Version types (e.g. _raw, _processed, _composite)

 ## Exercise
     Your lab has a spectrometer that is measuring thermal emissions once a day for a year for your experiment.
 There are three people who take that measurement in the lab.